 Ensure your website is user-friendly

 No matter how great your product or service might be, no customer has patience for a poorly designed website.
 Broken links, slow loading times, confusing layout, ugly design, and bad photos or descriptions are just of the reasons why a website can fail a shopper.
 Many hosting websites offer website template designs, which makes things far easier instead of having to start from scratch.
 Still, if you want to create something unique, then at least learn about user experience design and what developers should know.
 Remember that your website should be optimized for mobiles and tablets with a responsive design, as more and more users and shopping with handheld devices.
+And of course, go for a reliable eCommerce platform like BigCommerce.
+It will make all the process easier.

 Filters and a search function